 source:

-volumeSnapshotContentName: test-content
+volumeSnapshotContentName: manually-created-snapshot-content

 kubectl apply -f snapshot.yaml

-Lastly, source the snapshot from a PersistentVolumeClaim
+Lastly, once the snapshot is ready, source the snapshot from a PersistentVolumeClaim

-(PVC) request.
+(PVC).
 The file requests space for the new data on the Kubernetes cluster.
 Create a file called pvc.yaml

 and write the following content, ensuring that the name

-fields match up with the previous files:
+matches with the previous file:

 apiVersion: v1